Lexy1972/Reverse-Engineer-a-Quntis-Monitor-LED-Bar-Controller/README.md

 # What

 What is it?
-A remote controller for Quntis LED Bar based on an RFNano (Arduino nano with a NRF24L01 on board).

-What is it?
-It's a DIY remote controller for the Quntis Monitor Light Bar PRO+:
+It's a DIY remote controller for the Quntis Monitor Light Bar PRO+ (Typenr.: LI-HY-208-BK):

 ![Screenshot](Images/Quntis%20LED%20bar.jpg)

 It's based on a RFNano (Arduino nano with a NRF24L01 on board) and a custom 3D printed case with two encoders to control the brightness and color: